leozhangcs/leozhangcs.github.io/index.md

 -->

 ### News
 - [Jan-26] Our new work __Beyond Denial-of-Service: The Puppeteer's Attack for Fine-Grained Control in Ranking-Based Federated Learning__ has been accepted to the _The ACM Web Conference 2026 (WWW 2026)_!
-Congrats to Zhihao!
+Congrats to Zhihao and Zirui!

 - [Jan-26] I have joined the editorial team of IEEE Transactions on Cybernetics as an associate editor.
 Please submit your good works!